Inamulhaq18/Disaster-Response-Message-Classifier/README.md

 Run the following commands in the project's root directory to set up your database and model.

-### To run ETL pipeline that cleans data and stores in database
+## To run ETL pipeline that cleans data and stores in database

 python data/ETL_pipeline.py data/messages.csv data/categories.csv data/sqldatabase.db

-### To run ML pipeline that trains classifier and saves(the second parameter passsed below is the location to save the pickel file)
+## To run ML pipeline that trains classifier and saves(the second parameter passsed below is the location to save the pickel file)

 python models/ML_Pipeline.py data/sqldatabase.db models/classifier.pkl

-### Run the following command in the app's directory to run your web app.
-from /app directory run:
+## To run the webapp,
+Step 1 - Go to the app directory

+Step 2 - once inside app directory run

-python app/app.py
+python app.py

 this should start the server and you should be able to see the app by going to http://0.0.0.0:3001/ Or Go to http://localhost:3001/